Connect with others who understand.

 Comorbid Conditions

 When a person has more than one health condition at the same time, the conditions are known as comorbidities.
-When an additional medical condition makes lymphoma, or another illness, harder to treat, it is known as a complication.
 Having a comorbidity can complicate lymphoma treatment and add to the challenges of cancer.

 Some types of lymphoma, such as diffuse large B-cell lymphoma (DLBCL) and mantle cell lymphoma, are more common in older people.

-Many studies use the Charlson Comorbidity Index (CCI) to measure a person’s comorbidities.
-The CCI predicts 10-year survival by considering age and the presence of various health conditions — including heart failure, chronic obstructive pulmonary disease (COPD), diabetes mellitus, and liver disease.
+Many studies use the Charlson Comorbidity Index (CCI) to assess the severity of a person’s comorbidities.
+The CCI predicts 10-year survival by considering age and the presence of various health conditions — including heart failure, chronic obstructive pulmonary disease (COPD), diabetes, and liver disease.
 A person’s score is determined by points assigned to their age and any comorbidities they may have.
-A higher score indicates a greater number of comorbid conditions.
+A higher score indicates a greater number of comorbid conditions and a higher risk of dying from these comorbidities.

 Why Do Comorbidities Matter?

-The presence of additional medical conditions may also make a person a poor candidate for a stem cell transplant.
+Additional medical conditions may also make a person a poor candidate for a stem cell transplant.
 Stem cell transplantation requires the use of high-dose chemotherapy that may be difficult for an older person or someone with other health issues to tolerate.
-Allogeneic stem cell transplants (transplant using donor cells) can be especially difficult because of significant side effects, which may impact someone with comorbidities more intensely.
+Allogeneic stem cell transplants (transplants using donor cells) can be especially difficult because of significant side effects, which may impact someone with comorbidities more intensely.

 Comorbidities may also influence your prognosis.
 A retrospective study of 181 people with DLBCL found that complete remission rates were higher among people with a score of 0 to 1 on the Charlson Comorbidity Index compared to a score of 2 or greater — 77 percent compared to 50 percent.
 The study also found that the three-year overall survival rate was higher among those with fewer comorbid conditions.

 While the impact of comorbidities on disease outlook is concerning, it’s important to remember that every individual’s prognosis is dependent on their specific health factors.
-Additionally, the systematic review previously discussed notes that more research is needed to fully understand the relationships between comorbid conditions and prognosis.
+You can work with your health care team to determine the best treatment plan for you.

 A British study of comorbidities and cancer found that approximately 30 percent of 7,420 people with HL had at least one comorbidity.
 Nearly 13 percent of the people with HL in the study had two or more comorbidities.
-According to the same study, the most commonly occurring comorbid conditions in HL include:
+According to the same study, the most commonly occurring comorbid conditions for people with HL included:

 • COPD